FIFA 22: Which Edition to Buy?

 FIFA 22 Ultimate Edition

-EA’s other offering is FIFA 22 Ultimate Edition which is more expensive (a whopping $119.99) than the Standard edition, but comes with additional bonuses.
+EA’s other offering is FIFA 22 Ultimate Edition which is more expensive (a whopping $119.99) than the Standard edition, but comes with some additional bonuses.

 In addition to the pre-order bonuses you get with a standard copy, if you pre-order the Ultimate Edition by August 11th you’ll also get an untradeable FUT Heroes Player.